ontodev/robot/docs/report.md

 ## Executing on Disk

-`report` may fail on some very large ontologies, due to ROBOT loading the entire ontology into memory.
+`report` may fail on some very large ontologies of ROBOT cannot fit the entire ontology into memory.

 `report` allows you to load the ontology to a mapping file on disk with the `--tdb true` option.
 This is supported by [Jena TDB Datasets](http://jena.apache.org/documentation/tdb/datasets.html):